 Without further ado, here’s what you should add to your Porto bucket list!

-There isn’t one Porto bucket list without the Clérigos tour, which is a shame because I believe the Clérigos church is much better.
+There isn’t one Porto bucket list without the Clérigos tower, which is a shame because I believe the Clérigos church is much more beautiful.

-It is already the second most beautiful in Porto (if you want to see the best one you should join our private half day tour in Porto), and it only gets better when you mix its inside with a breath-taking lights and music show inspired by Portugal’s most famous poet.
+It is the second most beautiful church in Porto (if you want to see the best one you should join our private half day tour in Porto), and it only gets better when you mix with a breathtaking multimedia show inspired by Portugal’s most famous poet.
 This is actually worthy of a spot on a Porto bucket list!

-Small tip: Get to the church a few minutes earlier than scheduled, so you can grab a seat at the back of the church, where you’ll have the best view.
+Small tip: Get to the church a few minutes earlier the show, so you can grab a seat at the back of the church, where you’ll have the best view.

 How to get there: the Clérigos Church is just a 7 minutes’ walk up from the São Bento train station, but with all the construction work going you’ll have to take a small detour through Cardosas square.